briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 or other promotion where consideration is not required for a person to enter to win or become eligible to receive any prize, the determination of which is based upon chance.
 "Sweepstakes" does not include bingo as authorized under this chapter, pari-mutuel wagering as authorized by Ohio R.C.
-Chapter 3769, lotteries conducted by the State Lottery Commission as authorized by Ohio R.C.
-Chapter 3770, and casino gaming as authorized by Ohio R.C.
-Chapter 3772.\
+[Chapter 3769][ORC Chapter 3769], lotteries conducted by the State Lottery Commission as authorized by Ohio R.C.
+[Chapter 3770][ORC Chapter 3770], and casino gaming as authorized by Ohio R.C.
+[Chapter 3772][ORC Chapter 3772].\
 (ORC 2915.01)

 ## 517.02   Gambling